 Delivery Schedule:

 The first ETM is to be delivered on or before November 1, 2019, followed by at least one optic per month until completion.
+Material for four (4) ETMs is available immediately.
+Material for two (2) optional ETMs will become available November 18, 2019.

 POINTS OF CONTACT